What does polymer-based even mean? Is it rubber? Plastic?

 What’s the deal with the arc shape?

-Why should I choose a metal-polymer bullet over a traditional bullet?
+Why should I choose a polymer-copper bullet over a traditional bullet?

 Can I store it like my other ammo and expect it to work the same?